 Our styles represented are abstract expressionism, impressionism, photo realism, and pop art.
 The media of the art is oil, acrylic, pastels, pencil work, watercolor and some sculpture.
 We can be reached at during gallery hours at 817.737.6368

 IN THE GALLERY NOW

 Greg Brown: The Versace Tie Series Original Versace ties incorporated into original Greg Brown painted stretched and framed canvases!
-Tuesday through Saturdays 12-5:30 PM
+Tuesday through Saturdays 11:30-5:30 PM or by private appointment.

 “Work of Greg Brown”